Public Domain Day: Celebrations and milestones

-In later years, Public Domain Day events have been organized by Communia, which also maintained the (now defunct) publicdomainday.org website.
+In later years, Public Domain Day events have been organized by Communia, which also maintained the publicdomainday.org website.

 2019

-Public Domain Day in 2019 was significant in the United States as it was the first to have any meaningful copyright expirations there since the event's establishment: a 20-year freeze had been imposed in 1998 with the passage of the Sonny Bono Copyright Term Extension Act.
+Public Domain Day in 2019 was significant in the United States as it was the first year to have any meaningful copyright expirations there since the event's establishment: a 20-year freeze had been imposed in 1998 with the passage of the Sonny Bono Copyright Term Extension Act.
 Several activities were carried to celebrate the event, including a special section at the MIT Libraries for public domain works and the "Grand Re-Opening of the Public Domain" that took place at the Internet Archive with the presence of members of Creative Commons, the Electronic Frontier Foundation and the Wikimedia Foundation, among other scholars like Pam Samuelson, Lawrence Lessig and James Boyle.

 2022

 In 2022 in the United States, in addition to works published in 1926 that had had their copyright renewed, about 400,000 sound recordings from before 1923 also passed into the public domain under the CLASSICS Act.
+The earliest iteration of Winnie-the-Pooh became public domain.